Supr3me-code/Beatz/README.md

-A cross-platform app that extracts app .mp3 files in the device and becomes the super audio app.
+A cross-platform app that extracts .mp3 files in the device and becomes the super audio app.

 ## Packages used:
 audioplayers: ^0.18.3